RYthaGOD/agentburnRY/replit.md

 #### AI Trading Bot (Standalone)
 This bot operates independently, with configurations stored in a dedicated `aiBotConfigs` table.
 It uses a "hive mind" system where 6 AI models vote on trades.

+**RESTRICTED ACCESS:** AI Trading Bot access is limited to whitelisted wallets only.
+The whitelist is configured in `shared/config.ts` (`AI_BOT_WHITELISTED_WALLETS`).
+Non-whitelisted wallets receive a 403 error when attempting to use AI bot features.

 **STRICT WEALTH-GROWING APPROACH (Capital Preservation Priority):**
 - **Unlimited Trading:** No daily trade limits - trades based purely on AI confidence, available balance, and portfolio concentration.
 - **AI-Driven Exits:** All sell decisions made by AI analysis and hivemind strategy - no fixed profit targets.